luciusmagn/maturita_2020/web/index.md

 * __UE4__
 * __OOC__

-Well, the first on the list is __HTML__.
+Well, the first one on the list is __HTML__.
 I believe that despite all the oddities about it, it is something every new wannabe developer should know.
 With __HTML5__, there has been a lot of changes and new things introduced to the language, but I believe that those are not critical in my opinion.
 That is, unless you